-5.8 Remedial Action
+5.7 Remedial Action

-- A. If a represented individual has worked in one or more temporary position appointments for more than one thousand fifty (1,050) hours in a twelve (12) consecutive month period from the individual's original date of hire or July 1, 2022, whichever is later, the represented individual may request remedial action from the State Human Resources Director in accordance with WAC 357-19-450.
-Overtime and time worked as a student employee are not counted in the one thousand fifty (1,050) hours.
-Following the Director's review of the remedial action request, an individual may file exceptions to the Director's decision in accordance with WAC 357-49-0165. - B. Remedial action is not subject to the provisions of the grievance procedure specified in Section 5.12, below.
+- A. If a represented individual has worked more than one thousand fifty (1,050) hours in the twelve (12) month period from the individual's original date of hire, the represented individual may request remedial action from OFM State Human Resources in accordance with WAC 357-49.
+Following the Director's review of the remedial action request, an individual may file exceptions to the Director's decision in accordance with WAC 357. - B. Remedial action is not subject to the provisions of the grievance procedure specified in Section 5.12, below.

-5.9 Privacy and Off-Duty Conduct
+5.8 Privacy and Off-Duty Conduct